Focus - Auto or manual?

 But what if you didn't want to have the main subject right bang in the middle of your image, but still portray it as being sharp and clear?

 Firstly, Check out the scene and come to a decision on how you will take the shot.
-That done, turn the camera toward the person and depress the shutter button half way, so as to activate focus.
-When focusing on the person is complete, still holding the button half way, recompose the scene and take the shot.
-It's a bit like clicking and dragging on the computer.
+That done, turn the camera toward the person and depress the shutter button halfway, so as to activate focus.
+When focusing on the person is complete, still holding the button halfway, recompose the scene and press the button.
+It's a bit like when you copy and paste on the computer.

-With auto focus the camera would automatically tend to focus on the reeds, because they are in its path, but with manual manipulation you just turn the focus ring or manual spot focus till you find your target clear as a bell.
+With autofocus, the camera would automatically tend to focus on the reeds because they are in its path, but with manual manipulation, you just turn the focus ring or manual spot focus till you find your target sharp and clear.

 With limited depth of field

 When shooting a close-up of a flower, no matter what equipment you use, as you get closer to your subject the depth of field you have at your disposal diminishes drastically; so you need to manually select the area of the flower you want to keep in focus.
 This is where your artistic imagination kicks in because the out-of-focus area is just as important here as the in-focus area and because anything in the scene that is now out of focus, becomes the background and you must treat it as you would any other background.
 Remembering of course that your background needs as much consideration as the subject itself.
 Although, in this case, it is out of focus and the emphasis is now on the focused area, you can make use of the out-of-focus elements in the scene to help draw attention to the point of interest or focal point.